yuanw/blog/content/posts/zip-void-reactor.md

 ---
-title: Project reactor: Mono zip with void
+title: Project reactor - Mono zip with void
 date: May 07, 2022
 modified: May 07, 2022
 description: How to workaround mono zip void